A brief description of your train journey.

 Aviemore to Broomhill Single or Return tickets with an option to break your journey at either Boat of Garten or Broomhill stations.
 Why not travel out on the first train of the day and return to Aviemore on the last train service 15.50 from Broomhill or 16.08 from Boat of Garten?

 Why not consider upgrading to first class travel?
 First Class for up to 6 people is available on the 10.30 service only with complimentary tea/coffee and biscuits.
-(Journeys cannot be broken when travelling first class on the 10.30 service)
+(Journeys cannot be broken when travelling first class on any of our services).

 Boat of Garten